 Making potato gnocchi is simple, but it is all too easy for them to come out too stodgy, on the one hand, or so light that they fall apart when you cook them, on the other.
 The key is the ratio of potato to flour.
 The more flour you add, the more chewy your end product will be.
 Most people like light, fluffy gnocchi—the ‘al dente‘ concept does not really apply to gnocchi—so, generally speaking, the less flour you add to the dough, the better.
 But if you add too little, the gnocchi will fall apart when you boil them.
 (It is a good precaution, especially if you are early into your gnocchi-making career. to make a single gnocco and boil it to test it out.
 If it stays together as it cooks, then continue.)

 The choice of potato is also very important.
 You want a mealy, white-fleshed potato like Russets—the kind you would use for mashed or baked potatoes, not the firm, yellow-fleshed kind for potato salad or a gratin.
-Finally, as mentioned above, be sure not to work the dough any more than you have to.
+Finally, as mentioned, be sure not to work the dough any more than you have to.
 The more you work the dough, the more you will develop the gluten in the flour—good for bread or pasta, bad for gnocchi.
-And for heaven’s sakes, whatever you do, do not use a standing mixer or food processor to mix the dough.
+For the same reason, do not use a standing mixer or food processor to mix the dough.
 This is one of those recipes you need to make entirely by hand.

 One key variation is whether to add egg or not.
 I usually do add a small amount of egg (1 for the measurements given above, just the yolk for a smaller batch).
-Adding a bit of egg makes gnocchi making a lot easier.
-Many purists will tell you that the egg tends to make the gnocchi too firm, and most Italian recipes call for only potato and flour, but I find a small amount of egg helps make a workable dough and produces a perfectly acceptable gnocco.
-But most Italian recipes call only for potato and flour, so try both methods and see which gives you the more agreeable results.
+I find adding a bit of egg makes gnocchi making a lot easier.
+Many purists will tell you that the egg tends to make the gnocchi too firm, but I find a small amount of egg helps make a workable dough and produces a perfectly acceptable gnocco.
+Why not try both methods and see which gives you the more agreeable results.

 They say a picture if worth a thousand words, but a video is probably worth two thousand.
 So, for a demonstration of making gnocchi, see this excellent video lesson from my fellow blogger, Nicoletta Tavella, of Cucina del Sole, aka The Sunny Kitchen.